 It’s easy to take food for granted when, if we’re lucky, it’s never further away from us than a trip to the shops.
-But behind the scenes, food is deeply connected to the things that will drive our recovery from the pandemic.
-A true recovery—one where we come back to a world better and more resilient than the one we left when COVID-19 hit—is about so much more than eradicating the virus.
+But behind the scenes, food is connected to the things most central to our society and thriving communities.
+Tackling food issues is critical if we’re to solve some of today’s most pressing problems and build a resilient future, starting right here in Bristol.

-These local shops, cafes etc are the front end of a web of other local food businesses – manufacturers, growers, wholesalers, farmers – who all trade and depend on each other, employing local people, keeping money circulating locally, developing skills and knowledge.
-All of this is crucial to the life of any given community.
-We all stand to benefit from the prosperity of a healthy local economy.
+The visible face of local food – shops, cafés and restaurants – are part of a web of other local businesses.
+These manufacturers, growers and farmers, wholesalers etc. all trade and depend on each other, employing local people, keeping money circulating locally, developing skills and knowledge.
+All of this is crucial to the life of any given community and the prosperity of a healthy local economy.